ndchian/VBA-challenge/README.md

 ## Note

 * The VBA script is also provided in the word doc in case the .bas document does not open

-* The stock data is also provided as the file named 'Multiple_year_stock_data.xlsx' if anyone not from central grading stumbles upon this repository and would like to test the scripts for themselves